acousticly/docs/blog/2021-08-19-ping-issues.md

 # TL;DR

-I've made some changes to Acoustic that _should_ improve latency until the rewrite is complete, which should be done when it's done.
+I've made some changes to Acoustic that _should_ improve latency until the rewrite is complete, which should be done within a month.